iPhone X supplier under fire over student labor

 Apple and Foxconn both confirmed to the FT that students had been discovered working overtime and that they would be taking remedial action, but denied that the students were forced to work at the factory.

-"We've confirmed the students worked voluntarily, were compensated and provided benefits, but they should not have been allowed to work overtime," an Apple spokesperson told the FT.
+"We've confirmed the students worked voluntarily, were compensated and provided benefits, but they should not have been allowed to work overtime," an Apple spokesman told CNET.
+The company took prompt action when it discovered the problem, the spokesman said, adding that a team of specialists is now on site to ensure standards were adhered to.

-"All work was voluntary and compensated appropriately," added Foxconn to the FT.
+A spokeswoman for Foxconn said in a statement that all student interns working at the company enter the program voluntarily and are fully informed of their rights, but that some company campuses were not following procedure.

+"We have investigated all of these cases, and confirmed that while all work was voluntary and compensated appropriately, the interns did work overtime in violation of our policy," she said.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.